 If you are already bilingual you have a head start on the rest of us.

-Because speaking a second language is one of the most effective and practical ways to keep your mind sharp and protect your memory.
+Because speaking or learning a second language is one of the most effective and practical ways to keep your mind sharp and protect your memory.

 33. Turn off the GPS